 Before starting with the Dalia recipe, let me share some important details.
 I started off Devansh on solids with fruits.
 First I gave mashed banana, then after 4-5 days I gave him pureed papaya.
 I gave him fruits for the first two weeks.
 Then, I added moong daal khichdi to his diet.
-As he got used to eating khichdi, I started giving him dalia.
+As he got used to eating khichdi, I started giving him dalia khichdi.
 So you can say he started eating dalia, when he was around seven months old.
 Initially I did not add vegetables, jeera powder, and chili powder to the dalia—just plain dalia with haldi, hing, and salt.
-Gradually I started adding the veggies to this simple and easy to cook recipe of dalia which is ideal for babies, toddlers, and kids.
-Dalia, I must say definitely features in the healthy foods list for babies.
+Gradually I started adding the veggies to this simple and easy to cook dalia recipe which is ideal for babies and toddlers.

 You can leave out the optional ingredients if you want to make dalia for 6-7 month old babies.
-One simply cannot leave dalia recipe out when it comes to making healthy food choices for your baby.
-You’ll definitely find this dalia recipe for babies, toddlers, and kids, very useful. 🙂
+One simply cannot leave dalia out when it comes to making healthy food choices for a baby.

 - 2 tbsp yellow moong daal / split yellow gram